Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

 Start your day with a delicious included breakfast at your hotel.
-You have the rest of the day free to relax or to explore, using VBT’s city information as your guide.
+Then meet your local VBT representative in the lobby and join her for a brief orientation walk around the neighborhood.
+The rest of the day is yours to relax or explore at your own pace, using VBT’s city information as your guide.

 Included Meals: Breakfast